alexrutz/flightgpt/README.md

 The ECAM has received similar treatment.
 The cockpit snapshot now contains a textual representation of all ECAM pages.
 Use `ecam pages` to list them and `ecam PAGE` to view a specific page like `eng` or `fuel`.
+The snapshot also exposes a combined Engine Warning/System display under the `ewd` key which mirrors engine data and active cautions.
+Use the `ewd` command in the CLI to print this summary.

 4. Run the cockpit system snapshot example:
 ```bash